skoblov-lab/genetic/README.md

 This package is intended for numerical optimisation.
 The main goals are flexibility and ease of use.
-A while ago I needed a genetic algorithms that would allow to absolutely arbitrary combinations of objects (parameters) in the genome.
+A while ago I needed a genetic algorithm that would allow arbitrary combinations of objects (parameters) in the genome.
 The lack of such implementation in Python (or my failure to find one) pushed me towards developing this package.
 As of now it contains 4 main modules